 Color modes & spaces

-Unlike most displays, the SW271C does not have a single, fixed color space.
-The BenQ offers a variety of color modes assigned standard and non-standard color spaces, including 99% coverage of Adobe RGB, 100% of sRGB and Rec.709, and 90% of DCI-P3 and Display P3.
+As mentioned earlier, the BenQ SWC271C offers a variety of color modes including 99% coverage of Adobe RGB, 100% of sRGB and Rec.709, and 90% of DCI-P3 and Display P3.

 When selecting a color space, choose one that is appropriate for the work being created and where the work will be seen.
-For example, Adobe RGB is a good choice when when editing RAW images or making prints, sRGB when creating images for the web, and Rec.709 when editing video.
-The SW271C is like having an entire desk of monitors, televisions, and projectors in one display.
+For example, Adobe RGB is a good choice when editing RAW images or making prints, sRGB when creating images for the web, and Rec.709 when editing video.

 In addition to the aforementioned color spaces, the BenQ SW271C also offers a few unique, specialized modes.